doodymartin/jjProj/README.md

 The application currently has a line coverage of **82%** for it's JUnit test cases.

-JUnit test faiures will cause the build to fail and stop.
+JUnit test failures will cause the build to fail and stop.

 -------------------------
 Performance & Profiling